 YoHa, Kypros Kyprianou, Shu Lea Cheang, Anna Dumitriu, Furtherfield, Tate Modern, Space Media arts (Hackney), SCAN (new media arts agency), Stream Arts (Participatory Arts organisation, East Greenwich), The Hayward Gallery, 198 Gallery (Visual arts space, Brixton), Lighthouse (Arts organisation, Brighton).

-2016-now PhD of “The housing database made visible”.
+2016-2022 PhD “The housing database made visible: An artist and activist-led investigation into relational machines, aspirations, and urban regeneration”.
 Hosted by the department of Design, Goldsmiths, University of London.

 2012-13 MA (Distinction) ‘Interactive Media Critical Theory and Practice’.
 Cultural studies department, Goldsmiths, University of London.